johantrieu/introduction_web_development/README.md

-# localPersonalWeb for Introduction Web Development Course (Metropolia UAS)
+### Introduction Web Development Course (Metropolia UAS)
-(HTML / CSS / JavaScript / Bootstrap)
+- The course introduce the basic of web development by using HTML / CSS / JavaScript / Bootstrap